hi2512/OGREFighter/README.md

 and use your super attack to finish them off!

 How To Build

+Using Cmake (Now including OGRESDK and Bullet for your pleasure) Build OGRE
+Build Bullet

 Enter ./run.
 (May need to copy resources.cfg into the build folder)

 Controls
 Player 1 movement: "WASD" keys